 YOU Belong: (inactive) Sports camp for LGBTQ Youth aged 15-21 years old.
 Learn athletic skills, meet professional athletes, and have fun.
 Unfortunately, I cannot find any info for 2018, and the old link does not lead anywhere.
 It looks like it would have been a fantastic camp though.

 Venture Out: New England and Pacific Northwest Trips.
 “Backpacking and Wilderness Trips for the Queer, Trans, and LGBTQ + Community.”
 Run for queer people, by queer people, supporting leadership development, creating a safe space for queer and trans people to be in the outdoors, with the added goal of supporting QPOC access to the outdoors.
 They include youth trips for kids 12-14 and 15-19 in New Hampshire, cost is $800 and includes food and equipment.
 Partial Scholarships available.
-They also have adult trips (see adult camps below for more details) and a Family Camp for parents (see below “children and parents).
+They also have adultips (see adult camps below for more details) and a Family Camp for parents (see below “children and parents).
 2018 Dates: Ages 12-14, August 5th- 9th and

 Ages 15-19–August 13th-17th.